canmet-energy/btap_ml/_sources/usage/quickstart.rst.txt

 With a trained Machine Learning model in the form of a .h5 file, the model will be used to obtain the predicted daily Megajoules per meter squared and the predicted aggregated Gigajoules per meter squared for energy predictions (for a specified timeframe) for a batch of specified building files within a specified directory.
 Costing predictions will then be output.
+The ouputs can be provided as the total energy/costing values or the brekdowns of those totals depending on which Docker image available is used.
 Obtaining the predictions from a model can be performed by calling the ``run_model.py`` file and passing the appropriate arguements.
 Assuming that only the ``input_config.yml`` file is used and located inside of the current directory, the arguement to pass is::